 Library Forward has professionals on staff who are highly knowledgeable about all aspects of library design.
 Collaboration is fundamental to the firm’s process, innovating with both client and allied professionals, including technologists and local architects.
 An award-winning example of this type of collaboration is the Indian Creek Library in Olathe, Kansas.
 Group 4 led the strategic visioning and the master plan for the project and later joined forces with Kansas City-based Gould Evans to deliver the final project.

 Olathe was looking to transform its library into a gathering place where people of all ages could come together for a variety of experiences.
 To do this, the library required more space.
 The project repurposed an abandoned supermarket to fulfill this need.

-On entering the new facility, visitors immediately see people engaged in different experiences.
-They pass by a café, a glass-enclosed makerspace, gaming computers, and video editing stations A central lounge area includes a fireplace, wood paneling and warm, inviting furniture, reminiscent of a living room.
+On entering the new facility, visitors immediately see people engaged in a cornucopia of different experiences.
+They pass by a café, a glass-enclosed maker space, gaming computers, and video editing stations.
+A central lounge area includes a fireplace, wood paneling, and warm, inviting furniture, reminiscent of a living room.

 The remodeled structure brings the outdoors inside by using expansive glass walls and courtyards cut into the building.
-The natural light flowing in is shielded with an artistic sunscreen, emulating the look of light being filtered through tree branches.
+An artistic sunscreen diffuses the abundant natural light, emulating dappled light filtered through tree branches.
 Once a sea of asphalt, the parking lot is now a tree-lined promenade.

 Looking at the finished building, it’s impossible to tell what its original purpose was.
 “We took a placeless, box-like structure with no unique character, stripped it down to its core structure, and reinvented it,” Schnee says.